 Questions to Ask Your Laser Eye Surgeon – Part 2

-In our previous post on this topic, the team at Freedom Eye Laser explored five questions that should be part of any consultation with an eye surgeon.
+In our previous post on this topic, we explored five questions that should be part of any consultation with an eye surgeon.
 Most of those questions had to do with a surgeon and his/her qualifications, experience, and surgical choices.

-Today, we’re adding more questions to your list, but these are focused on the most important part of the process: YOU.
+Today, we’re adding more questions about laser eye correction to your list, but these are focused on the most important part of the process: YOU.

 7 questions to ask about corrective laser eye surgery

-The previous five questions address the qualifications of your surgeon and the procedure he/she will perform.
+The previous five questions addressed the qualifications of your surgeon and the procedure he/she would be performing.
 These questions have to do with you, the patient: